liuchangjie7/Awesome-LWMs4AD/README.md

 ## Introduction

-Autonomous driving is evolving from fragmented modular pipelines toward more integrated system-level architectures. **Latent World Models (LWMs)** provide a compact modeling paradigm for connecting perception, prediction, and decision-making by compressing high-dimensional sensory inputs into latent states that support downstream prediction and planning.
+Autonomous driving is evolving from fragmented modular pipelines toward more integrated system-level architectures for perception--prediction--planning--control coordination. **Latent World Models (LWMs)** provide a compact systems-oriented modeling paradigm for connecting perception, prediction, and decision-making by compressing high-dimensional sensory inputs into latent states that support downstream prediction and planning.

 This repository tracks representative papers, datasets, metrics, and open-source projects related to LWMs for autonomous driving.
 The taxonomy and terminology follow the revised survey manuscript.